A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 In this subsection, we use a real arrival data set from an Oakland call center to test the performance of DS-WGAN.
 The data comes from an Oakland Public Works Call Center, in the city of Oakland in California, USA.
-This Oakland call Center opens 16 hours a day from 8 am to 8 pm, 7 days a week.
-We have arrival counts data over each hour ($p=16$ time intervals per day) from January 1, 2013 to December 31, 2017, with holidays and weekends removed.
+We consider the call arrivals from 8AM to 4PM each day.
+Specifically, we have arrival counts data over each half hour ($p=16$ time intervals per day) from January 1, 2013 to December 31, 2017.
 Preliminary data analysis suggests that there is no significant day-of-week effect for weekdays, so we retain all the data from Monday to Friday.
-There's a total of 1,038 days retained.
+There's a total of 1,304 days retained.

 Outliers are removed according to 2.5\% and 97.5\% percentiles for the data set.
 Specifically, the 2.5\% and 97.5\% percentiles for the arrival count in each time interval are computed.
 Any arrival count vector with at least one dimension smaller than the 2.5\% percentile or larger than 97.5\% percentile in that dimension is regarded as outlier.
 Based on this criterion, a total percentage of 12\% of data are marked as outliers and removed.
-The cleaned data set is randomly split into a training data set and a test data set, with size ratio 2:1.
-(A total of 608 days in the training data set, and 304 days in the test data set.)
 The training data set is used as input data to the DS-WGAN framework.
-For the training of DS-WGAN, the neural network parametrization and training configurations are set the same as the setting in section \ref{sec:exper_dspp_cir}, except for that the input data vector dimension $p$ now is 16 and the gradient penalty coefficient is set to 5.
+For the training of DS-WGAN, the neural network parametrization and training configurations are set the same as the setting in section \ref{sec:exper_dspp_cir}, except that the input data vector dimension $p$ now is 12 and the gradient penalty coefficient is set to 5.